 Kriya Arts worked as Project Assistant on the Streets of Brighton with Zap Art from 2003 - 2005

-The Suffolk Howlers are Tudor Re-Enactor and Mummers Player specialists, having over eighty years experience between them!
-That much experience, and yet they still manage to be one of the youngest Mummers Player companies in the country and one of the only ones who perform n full authentic Tudor costume.
-They are energetic, terribly good fun and the relationships between the actors reflected in their ad-libbing is as entertaining as the actual plays.
+The Suffolk Howlers are Tudor Re-Enactor and Mummers Player specialists, having over eighty years experience between them, making them somewhat experts in their field (no pun intended).
+That much experience, and yet they still manage to be one of the youngest Mummers Player companies in the country and one of the only ones who perform in full authentic Tudor costumes.
+They are energetic, terribly good fun and the real life relationships between the actors, reflected in their ad-libbing, is as entertaining as the actual plays.

 Formed at the award winning Kentwell Hall Tudor Re-Creation, the Suffolk Howlers have performed in a multitude of events, festivals and venues all over the country.
 These include the National Gallery, Trafalgar Square, The Lord Mayors Show, Secret Garden Party, Cecil Sharp House & Fire Gathering Festival.